psegre/fphd/fpga/labs/lab3/README.md

 * save and restore design checkpoints (DCP)
 * generate a gate-level netlist of the implemented design
 * automate the flow using Tcl scripts
+* instantiate and simulate FPGA device primitives into HDL code

 <br />
 <!--------------------------------------------------------------------->